hydephp/develop/packages/hyde/README.md

 - You don't need to configure anything as Hyde is shipped with sensible defaults.
 - You can, however, customize nearly everything.
 Here are some examples:
-- All frontend components and page layouts are created with Blade so you can publish the vendor views, just like in Laravel.
+- All frontend components and page layouts are created with Blade, so you can publish the vendor views, just like in Laravel.
 - Override many of the dynamic content features like the menus and footer.